AadityaChaturvedy/TERRA_CODE_MERGE/README.md

 # TERRA

-TERRA is an **IoT-based smart greenhouse project** designed to automate irrigation, nutrient delivery, and climate monitoring for efficient and sustainable agriculture.
+TERRA is an **IoT-based smart agri project** designed to automate irrigation, nutrient delivery, and climate monitoring for efficient and sustainable agriculture.

 ## Features